 - a.
-Accurate information on academic requirements through designated advisors and referral to other parties for additional guidance. - b.
+Accurate information on academic requirements through designated advisors and referral to other parties administrative staff and/or faculty for additional guidance. - b.
 Specific policies and procedures for the award of academic honors and awards, and impartial application thereof. - c.
-There shall be e Equitable course registration in accordance with University policy and guidelines.
+There shall be e-Equitable course registration in accordance with University policy and guidelines. - B. If a student believes that the expectations for faculty or academic units have not been met, the student can file a grievance, following the procedure outlined below.